ubicucsd/bootcamp_18_19/2_Python.md

 ### Warm-up
 You're going to print your name using the alphabet.
-Declare a variable that holds a string containing all 26 letters of the alphabet (just use the declaration provided below for simplicity).
+Declare a variable that holds a string containing all 26 letters of the alphabet, and one space character (just use the declaration provided below for simplicity--the last character is a space!).
 Then, on the next line use one print statement that accesses letters in the alphabet variable to print out your name.

 ```python
 "ABCDEFGHIJKLMNOPQRSTUVWXYZ "